koolkusum/koolkusum/README.md

 - 🔭 I’m currently working on MERN social media website.
 - 🌱 I’m currently learning MongoDB, nodeJS, tableau, and AWS.
 - 👯 I’m looking to collaborate on hackathons!
+My next hackathon is HawkHacks at Montclair State University!
-- 💬 Ask me about anime, plants, rollerblading, crocheting/knitting, discos, and hackathons!
+- 💬 Ask me about anime (JJBA), plants, rollerblading, crocheting/knitting, discos, and hackathons!
 - 📫 How to reach me: Send me a message on Linkedin! https://www.linkedin.com/in/kg1110/
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I am a black belt in taekwondo.